mistylavender/techtalks/techtalk2notes.md

 Shunting Yard Algorithm:
 * use precedence of PEMDAS
+* separate the different values into tokens that can be arranged
 * puts all numbers into queue and then operators into the stack
-* based on the precedence assigned,
+* based on the precedence assigned, the operators will be pushed out of the stack after the values and put into their following orders
+* in order to use RPN (reverse polish notation)

 ```